tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

         plane of the orbit of the Earth around the sun

     Ephemeris
-        table of positions of a celestial body at given instances in time
+        table of positions and velocities of a celestial body at given instances in time

+    Ephemerides
+        plural of :term:`Ephemeris`

     Epoch
         fixed point in time used as a reference value